ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The prognostic atmospheric model in the UFS SRW Application is the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core configured with a Limited Area Model (LAM) capability (:cite:t:`BlackEtAl2021`).
+The prognostic atmospheric model in the UFS SRW Application is the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core configured with a Limited Area Model (:term:`LAM`) capability (:cite:t:`BlackEtAl2021`).
 The :term:`dynamical core` is the computational part of a model that solves the equations of fluid motion.
 A User's Guide for the UFS :term:`Weather Model` can be found `here <https://ufs-weather-model.readthedocs.io/en/ufs-srw-v2.1.0/>`__.

 Common Community Physics Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ (:term:`CCPP`) supports interoperable atmospheric physics and land surface model options.
 Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.
-The most recent release includes four supported physics suites.
+The most recent SRW App release includes four supported physics suites.

 Data Format
 ^^^^^^^^^^^^^^^^^^^^^^